 Master of Arts in Sociology

-The master of arts (M.A.) in sociology prepares students for a Ph.D. program or professional careers through a challenging, comprehensive, and integrated curriculum that trains M.A. students to (1) theorize from a variety of sociological perspectives and (2) analyze using a variety of methodologies.
+Wayne State's Master of Arts in Sociology prepares students for a Ph.D. program or professional careers through a challenging, comprehensive and integrated curriculum that trains students to (1) theorize from a variety of sociological perspectives and (2) analyze using a variety of methodologies.

 For more information on our graduate programs, please contact firstname.lastname@example.org.